-List of the school(s) you are interested in attending: The FAFSA form allows you to list up to ten schools, all of which will automatically receive your FAFSA results.
-If you would like your FAFSA results sent to more than ten schools, then you have a few different options for getting that done.
+List of the school(s) you are interested in attending: The FAFSA form allows you to list up to 10 schools, all of which will automatically receive your FAFSA results.
+If you would like your FAFSA results sent to more than 10 schools, then you have a few different options for getting that done.

 Pro tip: Some states require you to list the schools in a certain sequence in order to qualify for state financial aid.
-Find out here whether your state has specific requirements for how the schools are listed.
+Find out here whether your state has specific requirements for how the schools should be listed.

 Next Steps After FAFSA Submittal

 After you have completed and submitted the FAFSA, your eligibility for federal student aid will be evaluated by the U.S. Department of Education.
-All ten schools listed on your application will receive the results but, more than likely, only the schools to which you have been accepted will utilize your FAFSA results to send you offers for financial aid.
-However, before any loan proceeds are disbursed, you may be required to complete entrance counselling (either in-person or online) to ensure that you clearly understand your repayment obligations.
+All 10 schools listed on your application will receive the results, but it is more than likely that only the schools to which you have been accepted will utilize your FAFSA results to send you offers for financial aid.
+However, before any loan proceeds are disbursed, you may be required to complete entrance counselling (either in person or online) to ensure that you clearly understand your repayment obligations.
 In addition, you will be required to sign a Master Promissory Note whereby you agree to the terms of the loan.
 The loan monies will be disbursed directly to your school, which deducts the cost of tuition.
 The remainder, known as your student refund check, is paid by the school directly to you.